Is Python's GIL the software world's biggest blunder?

 Concurrency in Python

-Python takes a very unique approach to the concept of concurrency and parallelism.
+Python takes a unique approach to the concept of concurrency and parallelism.
+Multithreaded Python applications don’t perform true parallel computing.
+Instead, they just create the illusion of parallelism.

-To achieve what looks like parallelism, Python schedules a thread to run for a few CPU cycles.
-It then interrupts that thread to allow another thread to run.
+To achieve this, Python schedules a thread to run for a few CPU cycles, and then interrupts that thread to allow another thread to run.
 Multiple Python threads divvy up all the available scheduling slots on a single CPU.

 If the processor is fast enough, this creates the sensation that multiple processes are running in parallel, even though everything is serial.

 Python parallelism is an illusion

 Python supports multithreading, but those threads all run serially on the same CPU.
 Nothing happens in parallel.
-All Python applications are CPU bound.
+All Python applications are CPU-bound.

 Every modern programming language supports threading across cores.
 Python likely never will.